inonehp/home-page/README.md

 ![page with light and dark mode](/img/github-banner-settings.png)

-#  ∷ Homepage and projects:
+#  ∷ Home page and projects:
 🔍 Search (redirect).
 🛍️ Extension New Tab: any site in each new tab.
 🎨 Themes for: Geany IDE, and Firefox.